Articles / Assessing fitness to drive for seizures and epilepsy

 These are activities that use your work data to ensure quality results.

-Driving a car is so crucial to employment, socialisation, and self-esteem that people with epilepsy list it as one of their main concerns, ahead of seizures and even sudden death.
+The ability to drive is so crucial to employment, socialisation, and self-esteem that people with epilepsy list it as a leading concern, ahead of seizures and even sudden death.

-However, given the risk to their own safety and that of the community, assessing fitness to drive can be a tricky balance—especially because impairment is intermittent and you’re often relying on what the patient tells you, rather than objective facts, says neurologist Professor Ernest Somerville, Chair of the Driving Committee for the Australian and New Zealand Association of Neurologists.
+However, given the risk to their own safety and that of the community, assessing fitness to drive involves a tricky balance — especially because impairment is intermittent and you’re often relying on patient reporting, rather than objective facts, says neurologist Professor Ernest Somerville, Chair of the Driving Committee for the Australian and New Zealand Association of Neurologists.

 Guidance for assessing fitness to drive in people with seizures and epilepsy was updated in 2022.
-This article highlights some of the key things that are important to know.
+Here are some of the key things to know.

 If a seizure occurs when driving, there’s at least a 50% chance of an accident, and it’s often at high speed.